 Not to mention, they make a great side dish when served with eggs.
-When cooked, the brussel sprouts take on a slight nutty flavor that is complemented by the rich yolk of an egg.
+When cooked, the Brussel sprouts take on a slightly nutty flavor that is complemented by the rich yolk of an egg.

 Last but not least, mushrooms are another great vegetable to pair with eggs.
 Mushrooms have a savory flavor that is earthy and delicious, and they also happen to be a good source of protein.

 In general, when it comes to preparing mushrooms, there are a few different options.
 They can be sauteed, roasted, or even grilled.
 And, like asparagus, mushrooms are also a versatile ingredient that can be used in a number of dishes.

 - Some food that pair well with eggs include:

 - Refried beans